Please note that in order to keep the JSON concise,

 This is just like the decisions we make when writing HTML pages.
 In HTML, we have to decide how much of the linked page needs to be included with the linking page.

-The next link we need to include is assetMultiGet
+The next link we need to include is assetMultiGet but now we have a

 problem.
 This resource does not have a static URL.
 It has query